District of Columbia Recorder of Deeds (and Interiors)

 The District of Columbia Government’s Recorder of Deeds (ROD) Building expresses the interplay between political aspirations, social struggle, the search for civic identity, and even the influence of global war on the District of Columbia.

-Designed under the direction of Municipal Architect Nathan C. Wyeth, a master architect with multiple structures listed on the DC Inventory of Historic Sites and National Register of Historic Places.
+Designed under the direction of Municipal Architect Nathan C. Wyeth, the building was constructed between 1940 and 1943.
 While Wyeth used the modern/stripped classical style for some earlier designs, the Recorder of Deeds Building occupies a unique niche among his protean and distinguished body of work.
 It is an office building designed for a special function, as opposed to a general purpose governmental structure such as the Municipal Center, which is programmed to flow its patrons to varied functional areas.

-The ROD building housed the Recorder of Deeds Office for more than sixty years.
+The building housed the Recorder of Deeds Office for more than sixty years.
 In 2005, its murals and rich history were acknowledged by a city historic marker.
-However, after the Recorders Office moved in 2008, the building was used for storage.
+However, after the Recorder's Office moved in 2008, the building was used for storage.